SarkWrk/testplace/docs/Documentation/GeneralLibrary.md

 ### **\*Rounder(number, number?) → number**

 ### *Rounds a number to a number of decimal places.
-Accepts a second overload to specify how many places toround to.*
+Accepts a second overload to specify how many places toround to.
+NOTE: Attempting to round to a negative amount of decimal places can lead to unpredictable results and is not advised - however, it is possible.*

 <br />